Storing vaccine appropriately

 Each step of the process described changes the vaccine characteristics that will require a change in the shelf life.
 This requires diligent process control to ensure the vaccine is safe and effective at the point of use.

-Pfizer-BioNTech process flow: management of vaccine immediately before and during a vaccination session
+Handling process for Pfizer-BioNTech vaccine immediately before and during a vaccination session

 Vials of concentrate must be segregated from the in-use diluted vial